dmbarbour/glas/docs/GlasApps.md

 ## State Model

-Transactions operate primarily on state.
+Transactions primarily operate on state.

+However, there are a lot of potential models for organizing state.
+For example: flat memory vs. hierarchical directory structure.
+It is feasible for a state model to

+Additionally, it is feasible for a state model to directly maintain a conn

+ support robust access-control patterns,

+Additionally, it's convenient if the state model supports common access-control and robust communication patterns, reducing reliance on the type system.
+For example, a state model could have built-in notions of channel, data-bus, publish-subscribe.

+ For example, we could have a sequential memory with 32-bit or 64-bit addressing.
+We could have a memory where addresses are arbitrary values.
+We cold have a hierarchical memory, where all addresses are lists of values.

  State might be based on variables, channels, sessions, or graphs.
 Ideally, state resources are simple, extensible, expressive, composable, securable, manageable, and transaction-friendly.

 If state is hierarchical, we can restrict a subprogram to operate on a subtree.
 Communication between subprograms is explicitly managed by the parent program.
 We'll use references to communicate and maintain a logical connectivity graph.
 Reference counting is awkward and difficult to manage.